chrhaeusler/readmedraft/README.md

     aomovie aomovie \
     '{outputs}'

+comment: following "ao" as input-timing is 'correct' based on the new annotation created by montreal forced aligner random shift +/- 40 ms around 0 of whole movie vs. whole audio-description; manual annotation was shifted manually because there was a lag of 40 ms at the beginning but across the whole stimulis that turned out to be +/- 40 around 40 instead of 0
+hence: it is the shifted timings in individual segments compared to the whole stimuli that matter and not whole movie vs. whole audio-description

     # for control contrasts, segment the location annotation using timings of the audio-description
     datalad run \
     -i inputs/studyforrest-data-annotations/researchcut/locations.tsv \